Dr. Roger Jones

-Mr. Cardin was nominated for the prestigious World Fantasy Award in 2015.
-He has appeared as a panelist at the World Horror Convention, the World Fantasy Convention, and Baylor University’s Faith and Film Symposium.
+Professor Cardin was nominated for the prestigious World Fantasy Award in 2015.
 He has been a special guest on multiple radio shows and podcasts to talk about religion, horror, and the paranormal.
 You may download his Curriculum Vitae and visit his website.

 Dr. W. Everett Chesnut

 Something of a polymath, Dr. W. Everett Chesnut holds a multidisciplinary doctorate as both a humanities scholar and a social scientist, from the University of Oklahoma.
-Originally from California, Dr. Chesnut teaches literature and rhetoric.
-Over his 30-year teaching career, he also has also taught film and gender studies.
+Originally from California, Dr. Chesnut taught for 20 years in Oklahoma before joining Ranger College, where he teaches literature and rhetoric.
+Over the course of his interesting career, he also has also taught film and gender studies.
 He is a specialist in folklore and myth.

 You may download Dr. Chesnut’s Curriculum Vitae.